Bell Beaker expansion

 The expansion of R1b1a1a2a1a-L151 lineages could then be linked to the first introduction of Indo-European languages in Western Europe[Cassidy et al. 2016], which could have left some traces of their presence in historic times.
 However, the later expansion of Celtic languages, and an apparent resurgence of the probably indigenous Proto-Iberian and Proto-Basque languages – possibly the descendant of the languages of early farmers, similar to Paleo-Sardinian[Terradas et al. 2014] – over an expanding Iberian subclade (R1b1a1a2a1a2a1b1a1-M167/SRY2627) of the R1b1a1a2a1a2a-DF27 lineage[Gunther et al. 2015] have left scarce data on the older situation.

-However, there is a clear replacement of autochthonous I2-M438 and G2a-P15 subclades by R1b1a1a2a1a2-P312.
-The expansion of haplogroup R1b1a1a2a1a2a-DF27 from northern Iberia, based on studies of the modern population, also points to ca. 2200 BC[Solé-Morata et al. 2017].
-The greater admixture with the autochthonous population probably suggests a different type of expansion than that of Bell Beakers in central Europe and the British Isles, probably a later renewed male-driven invasion from northern Iberia, once admixed with the local population.
+However, there is a clear replacement of autochthonous I2-M438 and G2a-P15 subclades by R1b1a1a2a1a2-P312 lineages.
+The expansion of haplogroup R1b1a1a2a1a2a-DF27 from northern Iberia, based on studies of the modern population, points to a time ca. 2200 BC [Solé-Morata et al. 2017].
+The greater admixture with the autochthonous population probably suggests a different type of expansion than that of Bell Beakers in central Europe and the British Isles, possibly a late, renewed male-driven invasion from northern Iberia, once admixed with the local population.

 The emergence of El Argar groups was preceded by a break in Chalcolithic cultural traditions in south-east Iberia, which points to an upheaval of existing social structures or an influx of groups that cannot be distinguished from the local population at the present of genetic resolution, e.g. from south-eastern Europe[Szecsenyi-Nagy et al. 2017].
 This could point to the time of resurge of groups associated with previous Neolithic cultures that might have conserved Pre-Iberian and Pre-Basque languages until historic times.